 Interdisciplinary StudiesPage address: http://www.mnsu.edu/carts/Interdisciplinary_Studies.html

-The Interdisciplinary Studies baccalaureate major is designed to give highly motivated, self-directed students an opportunity to create their own programs and earn an undergraduate degree.
+The Interdisciplinary Studies degree is designed to give highly motivated, self-directed students an opportunity to create their own programs and earn an undergraduate degree.
 It is a liberal-education program designed for students who wish to major in an interdisciplinary area with a coherency of design.

 Students seeking the Interdisciplinary Studies degree will select three academic areas in which to concentrate their work and will arrange for a faculty advisor in one of those areas to oversee their work.
-The areas of study must represent three distinct academic disciplines at Minnesota State University.
-The student must file a plan of study that provides a reason for choosing these areas of study and that demonstrates why the proposed work cannot be accomplished under the usual major-and-minor(s) format at MSU.
+The areas of study must represent three distinct academic disciplines at the University.
+The student must file a plan of study that provides a reason for choosing these areas of study and that demonstrates why the proposed work cannot be accomplished under the usual major-and-minor(s) format at MN State Mankato.

-- Student must have a current, cumulative GPA of 2.00 or higher, according to MSU records.
+- Student must have a current, cumulative GPA of 2.00 or higher, according to University records.

-- Student should apply after earning a minimum of 32 semester credits and before completing 80 semester credits, according to MSU records.
-Student having more than 80 credits may still be considered for the Interdisciplinary Studies program if they are willing to meet all other requirements of the program.
+- Student should apply after earning a minimum of 32 semester credits and before completing 80 semester credits, according to University records.
+Student having more than 80 credits may still be considered for the Interdisciplinary Studies Program if they are willing to meet all other requirements of the program.